WakiMak/trentent.github.io-forked/_posts/2015-11-26-appv5-using-application-compatibility-toolkit-to-solve-issues.md

 </div>

 <div>
-  At this stage you now need to put your SDB file somewhere accessible for when the package is published. Â We put it on a fileshare.
+  At this stage you now need to put your SDB file somewhere accessible for when the package is published.
+We put it on a fileshare.
 </div>

 <div>